GabeStah/gremlin-chaos-monkey/src/index.md

 ## The Pros and Cons of Chaos Monkey

 Chaos Monkey is designed to induce one specific type of failure.
-It randomly shuts down instances in order to simulate random infrastructure failure.
+It randomly shuts down instances in order to simulate random server failure.

 ### Pros of Chaos Monkey